TOMMYGUISEPE/Recovery-s-A54/README.md

-# PBPR Recovery for Samsung Galaxy A54 5G
+# [UNOFICIAL] PBPR Recovery for Samsung Galaxy A54 5G

 The Galaxy A54 5G (codenamed _"a54x"_) is an upper-mid-range smartphone from Samsung.